MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/vi-blockvendorpaymentsforpmapproval.md

 1. In Dynamics 365 Finance, go to **Project management and accounting** > **Setup** > **Project management and accounting parameters**.
 1. Select the **Financial** tab.
 1. If vendor invoice verification is required in Dataverse by the Project manager, the **Set Manual verification** field must be set to **Yes**.
 This action activates the **Block vendor payments till PM confirmation** field.
-1. If the vendor payment needs to be blocked untill the Program manager approves the vendor invoice in Dataverse, set **Block vendor payments till PM confirmation** to **Yes**.
+1. If the vendor payment needs to be blocked until the Program manager approves the vendor invoice in Dataverse, set **Block vendor payments till PM confirmation** to **Yes**.
 This field is activated only if **Manual verification by PM is required** is set to **Yes**.

 ## Create and post subcontract vendor invoices